 Opinions differ on how much value a fence can add to your home, but you will see some ROI if you install one.
 A fence can add curb appeal and create privacy.

-Putting up a fence will let your child play in private and stop them from leaving the yard area.
+Putting up a fence allows your child to play in private and stops them from leaving the yard area.
 It will also prevent anyone from entering and make your home a little more secure.

 Water features represent a hazard to young children, and a fatal accident can happen to a toddler in only one inch of water.
 You can use a fixed metal grille to stop your child from tripping and falling into the pond.

-A canopy or covering for your patio or decking area for shade can make the space safer.
+A canopy or covering for shade on your patio or decking area can make the space safer.
 Trees also provide natural shade from the sun’s rays.
-You can have a relaxing and enjoyable time in the yard with your child, but youngsters are more susceptible to burning than adults.
+You can have a relaxing and enjoyable time in the yard with your child, but they’re more susceptible to burning than adults.

 Creating shaded areas means you can safely put your baby strollers in the yard and enjoy fresh air together.
 And if you have trees and adventurous children, get the lower branches professionally trimmed so there is no way to climb up.

 Make sure your paving slabs are even and flat.
 A rising paving slab creates a tripping hazard for children playing in the yard.
-If you have lights along your walkway or through the yard, switch over to solar so there is no need for electric cables.
+If you have lights along your walkway or through the yard, switch to solar so you don’t need electric cables.

 As you read in the intro, falls cause many of the most common childhood injuries, so a soft surface underneath the swing or treehouse is a must.

-6. Make a play area to Make Your Yard Safe
+Make a play area to make your yard safe

 You can use low fencing to create a playpen and put in some toys for young children.
-And using rubber mats or other soft surfaces will help prevent injuries from trips and falls.
+Using rubber mats or other soft surfaces will help prevent injuries from trips and falls.

 Gardening and growing vegetables together are one of the best ways to get your child outdoors, but leaving gardening tools lying around can be very dangerous.

-Ensure garden shears, pruners or loppers, rakes, and forks are all present hazards.
+Garden shears, pruners, rakes, and forks are all hazards.
 Put them in the shed, and lock it so kids can’t get into the tools.

-Numerous plants are toxic to humans at some level.
-Some of them cause allergic reactions, and some can be fatal when ingested.
-And some are very common in regular yards and homes.
+Some plants are toxic to humans, with some causing allergic reactions, and some being fatal when ingested.
+You may not realize it, but some of these toxic plants are common in regular yards and homes.

 For example, common ivy is mildly poisonous if consumed.
-Children are curious about the world, and it isn’t unusual for children to put objects into their mouths.
+Children are curious about the world, and it isn’t unusual for them to put objects into their mouths.
 The under-5s are most at risk of being poisoned by plants, so checking what is in your yard or growing on your walls is a good idea.
+If you find any concerning plants, contact a trusted lawn care company, such as SolTerra Lawn & Pest, right away, so they can eliminate unwanted and dangerous weeds from your yard and create a safer space for everyone.

-Incidentally, the ASPCA points out that common ivy is toxic to cats and dogs too.
+Incidentally, the ASPCA notes that common ivy is also toxic to cats and dogs.
 So, you may want to avoid this fast wall climber altogether.

 Recap: Make Your Yard Safe for Kids